 USGS National Wildlife Health Center

 Welcome to the National Wildlife Health Center.
-Our staff, jointly with our partners, investigate and respond to wildlife disease outbreaks using our expertise and specialized laboratories.
+Our staff, along with our partners, investigate and respond to wildlife disease outbreaks using our expertise and specialized laboratories.
 We investigate biological threats and develop strategies to prevent and manage emerging wildlife diseases.
 Our mission is to safeguard wildlife health through dynamic partnerships and exceptional science.

 Disease Investigation Services